-By contrast, seeing the same therapy client in a couple therapy session where spouses are interacting gives me vastly more data.
-Mistaken, immature and pathological behaviors all become very visible.
-I see then the extent to which each partner's actions are rude, hurtful or even dangerously childish--or calm, respectful, and maturely adult.
+By contrast, seeing the same client in a couples therapy session where spouses are interacting gives me vastly more data.
+Mistaken, immature, and pathological behaviors all become much more visible.
+I also see the extent to which each partner's actions are rude, hurtful, or even dangerously childish—or calm, respectful, and maturely adult.

-If toddlers want a car or doll that another child is playing with, they are likely to reach out and take them.
-Preschoolers get mad or cry multiple times every day, even if they are basically well-nurtured and happy kids.
-The rules of adult play like taking turns or not grabbing have not yet begun to shape their behavior.
+If toddlers want a car or doll that another child is playing with, they are likely to reach out and take the item.
+Most preschoolers get mad or cry multiple times every day, even if they are basically well-nurtured and happy kids.
+The rules of adult play, like taking turns or not grabbing, have not yet begun to shape their behavior.
 Youngsters do not act in a consistently civil manner because they have not yet internalized the rules of "civilized" adults.

 Behaviors that are normal for children however, look childish and rude when adults do them.

-One way to think about how young children differ from emotionally mature grown-ups is to picture young children you know—maybe even your own children, grandchildren, nieces, nephews and neighbors.
+One way to think about how young children differ from emotionally mature adults is to picture kids you know—maybe even your own children, grandchildren, nieces, nephews and neighbors.
 How do these children differ from adults that you know and respect?

 How many of the following signs of emotional immaturity does your list include?